yasminesadat/Chess-Engine/README.md

 # Chess-Engine
-This project implements part of the chess engine to visualize and move pieces using Haskel.
+This project implements part of the chess engine to visualize and move pieces using Haskell.

-Haskel's higher order functions play a key role in checking legal moves on the chess board.
+Haskell's higher order functions play a key role in checking legal moves on the chess board.

 To keep things simple, the project assumes the following: